github-education-resources/guide/docs/sandboxing.md

 ### 2. Set up the repositories

 You have a few options for how to organize the repositories for your students.
 We have a command-line tool called [teachers_pet][teachers-pet] that automates some of these steps.
-You can use the [`create_repos`][create-repos] action to create the repositories, or do the following steps manually.
+You can use the [`create_repos`][create-repos-action] action to create the repositories, or do the following steps [manually][create-repo-manual].

 #### Individual projects